cs-shadowbq/falcon-cwp-tools/README.md

 This is *not a secure method* of storing secets in an unencrypted bash shell.
 This is meant as a demostration purpose only on how one might load environmental variables into the shell for processing.

-Recommendation is to a a secure vault for the secrets, or some other approved encrypted manner where secrets are not stored at rest unencrypted.
+Recommendation is to use a secure vault for the secrets, or some other approved encrypted manner where secrets are not stored at rest unencrypted.

 * [Secrets](https://github.com/shadowbq/matrix.secrets) - Matrix GPG/RSA secrets method of storing the bash credentials.
 * [vault](https://www.vaultproject.io/) - Secure, store and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API.